- Blog

 In-Office Mini-Open Carpal Tunnel Release Procedure

 If left untreated, Carpal Tunnel Syndrome will result in increased damage to the nerve until it no longer functions.
-The Mini-Open Carpal Tunnel Release procedure is a minimally invasive option performed in-office that reduces the amount of scarring and promotes a quicker recovery.
+The Mini-Open Carpal Tunnel Release procedure is a minimally invasive option performed in the office, reducing the amount of scarring and promoting a quicker recovery.